 In the interest of student safety, decisions to close schools, delay school openings, or dismiss early due to inclement weather conditions are made by the Superintendent.
-Radio and TV stations are notified, as well as updates sent by Text messaging (txtwire.com), posted on the district Facebook page, and posted on the district website homepage, as soon as a decision is made.
+Radio and TV stations are notified, as well as updates sent out through Infinite Campus notification, as well as Text messaging (txtwire.com), posted on the district Facebook page, and posted on the district website homepage, as soon as a decision is made.
 Additional days beyond the state requirements are built into the school calendar to accommodate for inclement weather closure days.
 Please use the following resources to confirm the status of school operations should there be inclement weather conditions.
-Our threshold for closing school is temperatures and/or wind chill at -25 deg. below zero, and/or hazardous road conditions that make traveling unsafe.
+Our threshold for closing school is temperatures and/or wind chill at -25 deg. below zero, and/or hazardous/closed road conditions that make traveling unsafe.
 The goal is to make this determination before 6:00 am on that day, to provide timely notification for students, parents and staff.

-- Tune into the local television and radio stations for news alerts (Local News 8-Idaho Falls) - Check your e-mail or cell phone if you are subscribed to Text Wire (text message: txtwire.com) Parents and Staff will be notified directly through Infinite Campus, Messenger. - Visit the website: Teton School District 401 homepage (tsd401.org) - Check the district Facebook page: Teton School District 401
+- Tune into the local television and radio stations for news alerts (Local News 8- Idaho Falls) - Check your email or cell phone as Parents and Staff will be notified directly through Infinite Campus, Messenger.
+You may also subscribe to Text Wire (text message: txtwire.com) - Visit the website for Teton School District 401 homepage (tsd401.org) - Check the district Facebook page (Teton School District 401)

-This safety summary follows a template from the Bozeman Montana School District #7.
+^{}This safety summary follows a template from the Bozeman Montana School District #7.